UFLPA Resource Final

 No changes or integration needed, ensuring minimal or no downtime to operations.

-How Your Business Can Prepare for the UFLPA
+Prepare your business for the UFLPA

 • Explore the UFLPA's impact and importer readiness

-• Understand the importance of compliance for product entry
+• Understand the importance of product compliance

 • Navigate goods detention and CBP's forced labor cotton determination